Who we are

 We do not share visitor information with anyone.

-We may however unpublish, remove and/or sample any information related to a crime and provide such information to relevant law enforcement agencies, such as harmful personal information leaking (“doxing”), child pornography, terrorist propaganda, racism, LGBTphobia, and more generally any text or audiovisual content illegal under applicable European jurisdiction.
+We may however unpublish, remove and/or sample any relevant information related to a crime and provide such information to law enforcement agencies, such as harmful personal information leaking (“doxing”), child pornography, terrorist propaganda, racism, LGBTphobia, hate speech, and more generally any text or audiovisual content illegal under applicable European jurisdiction.

 How long we retain your data